Bushido, The Soul of Japan

 Samurai Institutions of Suicide and Redress

-The Sword, the Soul of the Samurai
+The Sword, The Soul of the Samurai

-The Samurai Woman
+The Samurai Women

 The Influence of Bushido